carloshssouza/MorseDecorder/README.md

 # MorseDecorder
-Morse code decoder in Python, using Tkinter,
+Morse code decoder in Python, using Tkinter.